Clustering of Local Extrema in Planck CMB maps: Theoretical Notions

 \section{Theoretical Notions}

-The statistics of local extrema (both minima and maxima) provides a robust framework to search for evidence of non-Gaussianity in the data \citep{Matsubara:2003yt,Tojeiro:2005mt,Pogosyan:2008jb,Pogosyan:2011qq,matsubara2020statistics} and to look for exotic features such as topological defects (e.g. cosmic strings network) \citep{Heavens:1999cq,Heavens:2000mu,Movahed:2012zt,vafaei2017multiscale,sadr2018cosmic}.
-Such an extremum is defined as a pixel whose amplitude is higher or lower than the adjacent nearest neighbors incorporating conditions on first and second derivatives of field.
-Therefore, we have additional mathematical conditions when we deal with extrema compared to sharp clipping on a typical stochastic field.
+The statistics of local extrema (both minima and maxima) provides a robust framework to search for evidence of non-Gaussianity in data \citep{Matsubara:2003yt,Tojeiro:2005mt,Pogosyan:2008jb,Pogosyan:2011qq,matsubara2020statistics} and to look for exotic features such as topological defects (e.g. cosmic strings network) \citep{Heavens:1999cq,Heavens:2000mu,Movahed:2012zt,vafaei2017multiscale,sadr2018cosmic}.
+Such an extremum is defined as a pixel whose amplitude is either higher or lower than the adjacent nearest neighbours incorporating conditions on the first and second derivatives of field.
+Therefore, we have additional mathematical conditions when we deal with extrema compared to sharp clipping.

-For a statistically isotropic Gaussian stochastic field, number density of peaks was derived by \cite{Bond:1987ub}.
+For a statistically isotropic Gaussian stochastic field, the number density of peaks was derived by \cite{Bond:1987ub}.
 The non-Gaussian extrema counts for the CMB field have been studied by \cite{Pogosyan:2011qq}.
-It has been expressed that according to the perturbation approach for smooth non-Gaussian field, it is possible to track different shapes of non-Gaussianity \citep{Pogosyan:2011qq}.
-However, \cite{Movahed:2012zt} showed that the footprint of non-Gaussianity produced by cosmic strings network can not be recognized by utilizing only number count of extrema.
-Subsequently, we conclude that clustering of coldspots and hotspots manifested by extrema outliers in the trough and peak values can constitute evidence for non-Gaussianity or deviation from isotropy \citep{Ade:2015hxq}. \\
+It has been expressed that according to the perturbation approach for a smooth non-Gaussian field, it is possible to track different shapes of non-Gaussianity \citep{Pogosyan:2011qq}.
+However, \cite{Movahed:2012zt} showed that the footprint of non-Gaussianity produced by cosmic-strings network cannot be recognized by utilizing only number counts of extrema.
+Subsequently, we conclude that clustering of coldspots and hotspots manifested by extrema outliers in the trough and peak values can constitute evidence for non-Gaussianity or deviation from isotropy \citep{Ade:2015hxq,akrami2020planck}. \\